 After trying these rose and orange shortbread madeleines, you’ll be a shortbread believer too.

 Soft rose petals and orange peel powder brighten the buttery sweetness of these shortbread cookies.
-Traditionally, madeleines are more of a sponge cake rather than a dense butter-y cookie, but the unique sea-shell shape of a madeleine mold practically begs for a wee bit of shortbread.
+Traditional madeleines are more of a sponge cake than a dense butter-y cookie, but the unique sea-shell shape of a madeleine mold practically begs for a wee bit of shortbread.
 So, despite being a departure from a “proper” madeleine, these cookies will absolutely delight.